 Operating cost breakdown.
 VKT elasticity is expressed in terms of operating costs.
 Potential fuel-efficiency standards affect the vehicle purchase price, maintenance costs, and fuel costs, at least on a first-order basis.
 To determine overall impact on operating cost, it is therefore necessary to estimate the share of those components relative to total operating costs.
 This study relies on a breakdown of operating costs published by the ICCT in a July 2017 briefing on barriers to the adoption of fuel-saving technologies in the EU trucking sector (Sharpe, 2017) and the data underlying that briefing (BGL, 2017).
-This operating costs; truck-purchase price, 10.4%; and maintenance costs, 7.5%.
+This operating-cost distribution, based on 2013 data, indicates that fuel accounts for 25.7% of total operating costs; truck-purchase price, 10.4%; and maintenance costs, 7.5%.
 Other components such as insurance, licensing and permits, tolls, driver pay, driver benefits, and driver bonuses account for the remaining 56.4%.
 This study adjusts that distribution to account for differences in the base distribution fuel price, assuming a 2013 nominal VAT-excluded fuel price of €1.21 per liter as per DG-ENER, 2017, and the three fuel price scenarios evaluated in this study.
 The resulting adjusted distributions, shown in Table 6, are used as the basis for determining all VKT elasticity effects in this study.